mark-lord/mlx-sdturbo-webui/README.md

 ## Overview

-MLX-SD-Turbo Interactive Image Generator is a user-friendly interface for generating images using the Stable Diffusion model, optimized with MLX for Apple Silicon.
-This tool allows users to create stunning images from text prompts with ease and speed.
+This repo aims to be a user-friendly interface for generating images interactively using the Stable Diffusion turbo model, optimized with MLX for Apple Silicon.

-## Features

-- Interactive web interface powered by Gradio
-- Text-to-image generation using Stable Diffusion
-- Optimized performance on Apple Silicon with MLX
-- Customizable image size, generation steps, and seed
-- Advanced settings for fine-tuning (CFG, negative prompts)

 ## Installation